zuplo/docs/docs/articles/who-uses-and-why.md

 There are a number of reasons people decide to use Zuplo:

+### Enterprise Customers

+We have many enterprise customers using Zuplo to manage multiple APIs, some examples include

+* [BlockDaemon](https://blockdaemon.com) - the leading infrastructure provider for blockchain with an incredible customer list including Goldman Sachs, Microsoft, Plaid and many more.
+* [Imburse Payments](https://imbursepayments.com) part of [Duck Creek Technologies](https://www.duckcreek.com/) - a leading payments platform for Insurance companies.
+See our 🎥 video interview with the Imburse team here: [Why Imburse Payments chose Zuplo as their API Gateway](https://youtu.be/z94pRJE2zfs)

+### Startup Customers

+We also have many smaller businesses using Zuplo, launching a delightful Stripe-quality experience in record time.
+Examples include:

+* [Rewiring America](https://www.rewiringamerica.org/) - the leading electrification nonprofit, focused on electrifying our homes, businesses, and communities.
+We develop accessible, actionable data and tools, and build coalitions and partnerships to make going electric easier for households and communities.
+See our 🎥 video interview with the Rewiring America team here: [Tom Carden of Rewiring America on accelerating an API Program with Zuplo](https://youtu.be/wUKLrNIRC_8)

+* [iTicket](https://iticket.co.nz) - New Zealand's largest ticketing provider, leading a revolution against customers being held to ransom when buying event tickets.
+See our 🎥 video interview with the iTicket team here: [Azure API Management alternative - why iTicket chose Zuplo instead](https://youtu.be/ZWS4x4pwyuo)

+* [Common Paper](https://commonpaper.com) - YC-backed startup looking to make contracts as clear and programmable as APIs, built on open-source standards.
+See our 🎥 video interview with the iTicket team here: [How Common Paper shipped their API *fast*](https://youtu.be/1rAxJFVXU84)

 ## Launching a new API

 Most of our startup customers are looking to launch an API and want to achieve a 'Stripe-quality' API experience for their customers quickly.